kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

         # @default -- See the `values.yaml` file for full object.
         filters:
           kubernetes:
-            # -- If true, enables support for `botkube.io/disable` and `botkube.io/channel` resource annotations.
+            # -- If true, enables support for `botkube.io/disable` resource annotations.
             objectAnnotationChecker: true
             # -- If true, filters out Node-related events that are not important.
             nodeEventsChecker: true